wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 - Copy a template file that you want to change from plugins's `templates` folder to the new `mb-frontend-submission` folder, keeping the same folder structure.
 - Modify the new template file.

-## Reorder post fields
+### Field order

-Sometimes you want to **mix post fields with the custom fields**, or change post content to `textarea` field.
+Sometimes you want to **mix post fields with custom fields**, or change post content to `textarea` field.
 You can do that with the following steps:

 - Remove the `post_fields` attribute from the shortcode
 - Add post fields as normal custom fields to your meta box settings, like this: